rohanmistry231/50-Days-of-DSA-in-Python/Day 1/Readme.md

                 return False
     return True
 ```
--Explanation: This method checks if the array is either strictly increasing or decreasing by comparing elements from left to right.
+- Explanation: This method checks if the array is either strictly increasing or decreasing by comparing elements from left to right.
--Time Complexity: O(n) as the array is traversed once.
+- Time Complexity: O(n) as the array is traversed once.
--Space Complexity: O(1) since we only use a few variables.
+- Space Complexity: O(1) since we only use a few variables.

 ## Conclusion